Mission, Vision, History

 From our earliest grass-roots beginning, SPF recognized that a successful farmland protection strategy would be based upon a strong core of community support and public opinion in favor of protecting and preserving farmland.
 A 1996 survey of registered voters in Skagit County, sponsored by SPF, indicated strong support for farmland preservation, including support for an increase in property taxes to purchase development rights on farmland.
 The following year the county adopted an ordinance to increase property taxes for the purpose of preserving farmland, which led to the creation of Skagit County’s Farmland Legacy Program (FLP).
 Since 2008, thanks to a generous donor, SPF has been successfully partnering with the FLP to retire development rights on more than 361 acres of prime farmland in one of SPF’s priority areas, south of the City of Mount Vernon.
 Since its inception in 1997, the FLP has been able to protect nearly 10,000 acres of farmland and has been identified as the top farmland preservation program in Washington State by the American Farmland Trust.

 Throughout the past 25 years, SPF has grown into a credible and respected voice for Skagit agriculture.
 Our base of support has expanded from 32 members in the beginning to over 1,200 individuals, organizations and businesses from throughout Skagit County, Western Washington and the United States.
 SPF is governed by a diverse 17-member Board of Directors, providing guidance, oversight and stewardship for the commitment and trust placed in SPF by our members and donors.
 By policy a majority of the board is made up of farmers.
-Two board members from multi-generational farms in the Skagit Valley have received gubernatorial appointments: Current Board President Steve Sakuma, CEO of Sakuma Brothers Farms, serves on the Governor’s Puget Sound Partnership Leadership Council.
+Two board members from multi-generational farms in the Skagit Valley have received gubernatorial appointments: past Board President Steve Sakuma, CEO of Sakuma Brothers Farms, serves on the Governor’s Puget Sound Partnership Leadership Council.
 Past Board President Bob Hart, a farmer and former Skagit County Commissioner, was appointed to and chaired the Washington State Office of Farmland Protection Taskforce before his passing in late 2012.

 All of SPF’s endeavors are guided by key values–a set of beliefs that frame our work.
 These values are reflected in our past accomplishments and are integral to our continued commitment to the future.